raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step06.md

 + **Echo** is the pin that provides an output from the device.
 It outputs at 3.3V or 5V depending on the UDS model.
 + **GND** is the ground pin, used to complete the circuit.

 If the UDS is 5V tolerant, this causes some issues because the **Echo** pin will output 5V and the Raspberry Pi can only handle 3.3V.
 This means you will have to use some resistors to create a voltage divider - also known as a potential divider.
+Make sure to check the voltage tolerance of your UDS, the HC-SR04 sensor will need a voltage divider.
+Alternatively, a 3V3 tolerant sensor, such as the HC-SR04P, will work without a voltage divider.

 #### Voltage dividers